 Technology is a fundamental element of modern offices, and this is not going to change.
-But in the workspace of the future, technology will be hidden and no longer exhibited.
+But in the workspace of the future, technology is concealed and no longer exhibited.

 On this line, charging stations get hidden in desk dividers and tables become touch screens.
-The aim is making the space more welcoming, approachable and worker-centered.
+The overall aim is making the space more welcoming, approachable and worker-centered.

 I have to say I’m really happy about this new tendency!
-In particular, it's very promising to see that the evolution of workspace design is based on wellbeing, comfort and health!
-Now let's hope that companies will update their offices soon!
+In particular, it's very promising to see that the evolution of workspace design is based on wellbeing, comfort and health – 3 of the ingredients of a biophilic office!

 - Ethan S. Bernstein and Stephen Turban.
 “The impact of the ‘open’ workspace on human collaboration” (opened in a new window/tab).
 Philosophical Transactions of the Royal Society B: Biological Sciences.
 Vol. 373(July 2018) issue 1753

 - JungsooKim and Richard de Dear.
 “Workspace satisfaction: The privacy-communication trade-off in open-plan offices” (opened in a new window/tab).
 Journal of Environmental Psychology.
 Vol.36 (Dec 2013), Pages 18-26